treskon/elo-indexserver-client/eloRestAPI/Readme.md

 In addition, there is a small example from elo directly:
 * https://eloServer.com/ix-Archive/js-api-examples/rest/index.html

+## Documentation

+The documentation is available at https://docs.elo.com/dev/programming/de-de/elo-rest/ix-rest-api/ A snapshot of the documentation is available [here](dev-programming_elo-rest-snapshot-16_5_24.pdf)

 ### Client generation

 based on the openapi.json we can generate a client to make our life easier